McBride76/StarTrekAdventure/README.md

 # SETUP
 You will need a local server like XAMPP for a lot of the functionality.
-The make sure to use the startrekdatabase.sql file to set up the database before trying to register
+Make sure to use the startrekdatabase.sql file to set up the database before trying to register.

 If you download the project, make sure to change the main folder name to just 'StarTrekAdventure', instead of 'StarTrekAdventure-main', as some of the required links are absolute paths.